Avexiis/RSPSi-742/README.md

   <br><br>
 - Your real client will not fail to decode meshes the same way this might, however, always double-check once you import that nothing was missed or removed.
   <br><br>
 - RSPSi does not contain a method to modify under-map landscape.
 This is usually (I think?) a third data file.
-As it sits, maps with water will not have under-map landscape generated and will appear incorrect with HD water enabled (Only if you **ADD** water in a map with **NO WATER** or a map that started as **deep ocean and is out-of-bounds**!)
+As it sits, maps with water will not have under-map landscape generated and will appear incorrect with HD water enabled (Only if you **ADD** water tiles where none existed!)
   <br><br>
 - If an estimate for "how functional is this?" were given, it would be `75%-80%` due to the remaining bugs.
   <br><br>